rharber/social-photo-app/README.md

 # social-photo-app
-Social network web app for posting, sharing, favoriting, and commenting on photos.
+- Social network web app for posting, sharing, favoriting, and commenting on photos.
+- Focus is on functionality only, thus styling is very minimal.

 # Installation
 - Install MongoDB